romana/rlog/README.md

     2016-12-05T12:03:41+13:00 TRACE(2) : We're 2 levels down now...

-With time stamp, log level INFO, no trace logging (switched off by unsetting the variable), but with caller info:
+With time stamp, log level INFO, no trace logging (switched off by unsetting the variable), but with caller info ('23730' in the example below is the process ID):

     $ export RLOG_CALLER_INFO=yes
     $ export RLOG_LOG_LEVEL=INFO